alvesvaren/mccli/README.md

 # mccli

-This is a collection of some python modules/scripts that makes it easier for you to manager minecraft servers on linux (and probably other) OSes.
+This is a small program and library that makes it much easier to manage minecraft servers on linux (and probably other) OSes.
+It provides some easy to use commands that allows you to for example, upgrade the server binary, create a new server or change the server port etc. just with one command.
+It also makes it easy to attach to the server console from the command line.

 ## Install